twitter/communitynotes/content/contributor-scores.md

 ## Filtering Ratings Based on Helpfulness Scores

 Community Notes gives more weight to contributors who are good at identifying which notes will be helpful (or unhelpful) to people from different points of view.
-This helps improve note scoring and ranking, and makes manipulation of Community Notes slightly more difficult.
+This helps improve note scoring and ranking, and makes manipulation of Community Notes more difficult.

-Specifically, Community Notes does this by incorporating a subset of ratings in a second round of note scoring.
+Community Notes does this by incorporating a subset of ratings in a second round of note scoring.
 Contributors’ ratings are only included in the second round of note scoring if:

 - They have made at least 10 total ratings (on notes that have at least 5 ratings) and have made at least 1 [valid rating](./#valid-ratings).
 - Their rater helpfulness score must be at least 0.66